subrama2/Book_Finder/README.md

         This feature suggests possible book titles or authors as the user types, making the search process more efficient.

     Login Page:
         A secure login page has been established for user authentication.
-        This feature allows users to create accounts and sign in.

 ## Class Diagram
  ![Class Diagram](https://github.com/subrama2/Book_Finder/blob/main/BookFinder%20Class%20Diagram%20(1).jpg)
  ## Class Diagram Description